elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 6.0

+ - If you are using the official Magic Resource Pack, clear out the resource-pack entry in your server.properties.
+   Magic will automatically use the correct RP version.

 ## 5.5

  - Glass is no longer transparent by default (spells won't shoot through glass, too exploitable!)